DrJLabs/chatgpt-todo/docs/better-auth-integration-plan.md

    - Replace wildcard headers with an allow-list fed by `TRUSTED_ORIGINS` (`origin(origin, callback)` pattern).
    - Ensure MCP HTTP transport forwards headers (especially cookies) when ChatGPT invokes tools; audit `StreamableHTTPServerTransport` usage.
    - Return `403 origin_not_allowed` for disallowed origins to aid debugging.
+   - Echo the approved origin and set `Access-Control-Allow-Credentials: true` on every response so Better Auth cookies traverse the browser boundary safely.
 5. **Error handling**
    - Return 401/403 responses when session validation fails; surface actionable errors in MCP tool results.
 6. **Configuration**
    - Introduce environment variables in this repo (`AUTH_BASE_URL` for the server, `VITE_AUTH_BASE_URL` for the Vite client, plus `TODO_API_BASE_URL`) so local/prod URLs are configurable.
+   - Add `TODO_PUBLIC_BASE_URL` when the todo server needs to advertise a different resource identifier in MCP metadata than its REST origin.
 7. **Logging & observability**
    - Log failed validations (without leaking secrets) and include correlation ids from Better Auth responses when available.